 The College of Liberal Arts dean's office provides professional advising throughout the year.
-The dean's office assists students at summer orientation, a student's first year at the University and again as a student approaches graduation.
+The dean's office assists students at Summer Orientation, during the first year at the University, and again as a student approaches graduation.
 The dean’s office also assists new transfer students with initial advising for their first semester at Nevada.
 To schedule an appointment with academic advisors in the dean's office, please call (775) 784-6155.
 The dean's office is located in the Ansari Business building, sixth floor, Room 631.

 The "What-if Report" provides a scenario for you to see how the coursework you have completed might be applicable (or not) in choosing a new major or minor.
 The "What-If Report" presents similarly to your AAR, so you can see the remaining requirements for your potential plan.
-Students can generate this report in MyNevada on their Student Center Dashboard.
+Students can generate this report in MyNevada under the Academics section on the Student Center Dashboard.
 Note: Using the "What-if Report" does not officially change your major or minor--you should meet with an advisor to discuss the requirements and declare the plan.

 There are a number of ways to fulfill the foreign language requirement.
-Please consult with your academic advisor or the Department of Foreign Languages and Literatures.
-(Please be aware of course prerequisite):
+Please consult with your academic advisor or the Department of World Languages and Literatures.
+(Please be aware of course prerequisites):

 - Complete a fourth semester (level 209 or 212) in a foreign language course.